henrytien/henry-notes/reading/design_patterns.md

 • to add responsibilities to individual objects dynamically and transparently, that is, without affecting other objects.
 • for responsibilities that canbe withdrawn.
 • when extension by subclassing is impractical.
 Sometimes a large number of independent extensions are possible and would produce an explosion of subclasses to support every combination.
 Or a class definition maybe hidden or otherwise unavailable for subclassing.

+## Bridge
+Decouple an abstraction from its implementation so that the two can vary inde-pendently.

+### Applicability
+Use the Bridge pattern when
+- when the implementation must be selected or switched at run-time.

+- the Bridge pattern lets you combine the different abstractions and implementations and extend them independently.

+- changes in the implementation of an abstraction should have no impact on clients; that is, their code should not have to be recompiled.

+- you want to share an implementation among multiple objects(perhaps using reference counting)
+### Consequences
+1. Decoupling interface and implementation.
+2. Improved extensibility.
+3. Hiding implementation details from clients.

 # Behavioral Patterns
 Behavioral patterns are concerned with algorithms and the assignment of responsibili- ties between objects.
 Behavioral patterns describe not just patterns of objects or classes but also the patterns of communication between them.